kingsleytagbo/nextjs-react-base/README.md

 # nextjs-react-base
 - This project was created using create-next-app: https://nextjs.org/docs

+## Why Next.Js?
+- Next.js is a framework that uses the React library to build websites/apps with server-side rendering (SSR),
+- NextJs offers HTTP caching, linting and standardisation, SEO tools, and automatic code-splitting via dynamic imports or webpack bundles.
+- Next.js is an open source framework that's based on Node.js and Babel.

+In this project, you will learn how to create a React app with a Login page for User Authentication using Next.JS

 ## How to create a start a Next.Js project
 - Change directory to a local folder for the project
 - we are giong to create a new Next.js app using create-next-app and typescript, so type the command: